corda/accounts/docs.md

 ### How do we assign identities to accounts?

 This is an application level problem and it's up to you how you solve it.

+### How do nodes become aware of accounts?

+Again, this is an application level concern.
+This version of account doesn't ship with any sort of automatic discovery mechanism.
+However, there are primitive flows `RequestAccountInfo`/`ShareAccountInfo` for sharing `AccountInfo`s as well as `ShareStateAndSyncAccounts` for sharing a state with another node, along with all the `AccountInfo`s and `PublicKey` mapping for the accounts involved in that state.

+If you are writing an "accounts enabled" CorDapp you'll probably want to write a flow that shares new accounts with all the other nodes in your business network that need to be aware of the new accounts.

+### How do we mix workflows with accounts and non-accounts?

+This is a bit tricky for now.
+You'll need to update your flows with logic to determine if a state participant/owner is an account holder, or not.
+This can be done using the `AccountService` APIs.
+If so, then some additional steps should be taken to share the required `AccountInfo`s and `PublicKey` mappings with other nodes that need to see them.

+Working with accounts is much like working with confidential identities but with the addition of the `AccountInfo` state.
+For example, when using confidential identities, a new `PublicKey` would be requested from a counterparty node before creating a transaction with that counterparty.
+The same workflow is required with accounts - a new `PublicKey` should be requested before creating a state and transaction.
+The biggest difference is that, in your flow, you must also specify from which account the new `PublicKey` should be allocated to.
+However, of course, this should be known up-front by the node invoking the flow.

+## Are states for different accounts segregated?

+No. They are all stored in the same `VaultService` operated by the host node.
+States held by different accounts on the same node can be partitioned by their account ID when querying the vault.
+See below for more info.

+## How do we handle permission on a per account basis?

+This must be done at the application level for now and can be handled in the RPC client part of your CorDapp.

 ## Typical workflows